When Knowledge Becomes Control

 Information is not transformation.
 Cleverness is not wisdom.
 Knowledge without service is empty.
 The invitation is to turn your learning into living and your insight into protection and healing.

-Frequently Asked Questions
+Frequently Asked Questions About the Immature Magician Archetype

-What is the Immature Magician Achetype?
+What is the Immature Magician archetype?

-He is the shadow of Magician energy.
+He is the shadow side of Magician energy.
 He uses knowledge for ego, avoids responsibility, manipulates with language, and withholds truth to keep control.

 Why is manipulation a Magician shadow?